FengJunJie1/fcpn/README.md

 <br>
 • underscore _
 <br>
 The name has to start with a letter or underscore and followed by any combination of all symbols above.
-Otherwise compiler errors might occur.**
+Otherwise errors might occur.**
 <br>
 **************************
 Q: What does the function MassAction() mean?